vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 - `stream_response` - Indicates whether to stream the response in real-time (`true`) or to send a complete summary at the end of processing the request (`false`)
 - `search` - Specifies the search parameters
-- `summarization` - Specifies the summarization parameters
+- `generation` - Specifies the summarization parameters.
+Excluding this generation field disables summarization.

 This query type is useful when you want to query all your data sources at once.